MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry-analytics-queries.md

 #### Waterfall start/step/complete for dialog in conversation

-This example shows the sequence of dialog steps, grouped by conversation (instanceId).
-This can be useful in determining which steps lead to dialog interruption.
+This example shows the sequence of dialog steps, grouped by conversation (instanceId), which can be useful in determining which steps lead to dialog interruption.

 The run this query, enter the value of the desired `DialogId` in place of \<SampleDialogId>